samuelgoto/proposal-block-params/README.md

 })
 ```

-Functions that take just a single block parameter can also be called:
+Functions that take just a single block parameter can also be called parenthesis-less:

 ```javascript
 // this ...